dmeditor/dmeditor-lang/README.md

 # dmeditor-lang

-Experiment to integrate DM Editor with languages, PHP as main.
+Experiment to integrating DM Editor with languages, PHP as main.

 Main goal is to make it as a PHP project's "engine for visual editing", with use cases like making compaign page visually.
 To achieve that, below should be supported: